[əˌrōməˈTHerəpē]

 To contact me about aromatherapy please email: kldazllc@gmail.com

-Alchemy & Distillation
+The Alchemy of Distillation

-I distill the leaves of the Rose geranium plant to create hydrosol.
+I distilled the leaves of the Rose geranium plant to create hydrosol.
 Hydrosols are water-based solutions made by distilling fresh flowers, leaves, fruits, and other plant materials.
 To distill for hydrosols or essential oils, the plant material is added to water and heated to create steam.
 The medicinal oils from the plant come from the plant's pores (stomas) which open from the heat in the still and are carried by steam through a refrigerated coil then collected in glass.
 The steam holds the medicine, and once it cools the essential oil separates from the water and floats on top to be collected.
 The water distillate or hydrosol is known to hold about 20% of the plant medicine.

 Hydrosols can be used for a variety of things from baking to cleaning.
 Skin friendly hydrosols can be used in place of skin toner.